-Thanks to everyone who has had to show me the ropes through the years.
+Thanks to everyone who has shown me the ropes through the years.
 There have been so many of you, and so many ropes, too!

-Yesterday I completed my application for Austin Travis County EMS.
+I have completed my Associate of Applied Science in Paramedicine.
 It has been a two year journey of education and experience with some of the most wonderful people.
 My teachers, clinical preceptors, and laboratory organizers have kicked my butt into shape.
-The paramedics on ambulances who had my back as they let me treat their patients had such grace and kindness.
-Even when I tended to argue a bit… as I tried to understand better how to do my job and take care of people.
+The paramedics on ambulances who had my back as they let me treat their patients had such grace and kindness as I tried to understand better how to do my job and take care of people.

 I have been enjoying working for Emergency Medical Protection Services- a first responder organization- and First Medical Response- a private EMS provider.
-Now, Austin EMS might let me into an interview, we shall see!
+Now I hope for a place with 911.
+It would be a privilege.
+I hope I have listened and learned enough for them to let me start to learn some more… a lifetime’s journey awaits.

 Imagine your walls with these swimmy fishes decorating them.
 Luxe.
 Gorgeous.
 Fun.